 As well as knuckling down on your KPIs, you need to know what your attribution models will look like.

 Here are some of the most common attribution models:

 Remember, data is everywhere and some metrics are too important to miss—so don’t be put off if you don’t have hard numbers to start with.

 You can also take data gathering one step further to make even your qualitative data actionable.
 For example, if you measure what questions attendees ask, you can tally up how many people asked what type of questions to create a custom engagement score and arm your sales team with a hyper-personalized follow up strategy.

 Events in the future will continue to look very different—so you’re going to need a very different approach to ace them from the get-go.

 “The most important thing to think about when setting event goals is creating seamless digital experiences for our community,” says Jana.

-From the registration page your attendees land on to how you choose to measure success post-event, nailing your strategic event management plan will help you run consistently awesome virtual events that continue to drive real revenue for the business.
+From the registration page your attendees land on to how you choose to measure success post-event, nailing your strategic event management plan will help you run consistently awesome virtual events that continue to provide real revenue for the business.

 Ready to take strategic event management to the next level?
 Industry leaders like like Microsoft, Github and Drift are already using Goldcast to hold measurable B2B events.
 Find out why with a free demo today!